Gurre Castle: History

 The castle was built in the 12th century.
 Four towers and a perimeter wall were added in the 1350s.
 It was first mentioned in court chronicles in 1364, when Pope Urban V sent a gift of relics to its chapel.

 King Valdemar Atterdag died in the castle in 1375.
 Many stories, ballads, and poems have been made about Valdemar.
 The castle is associated with a legend about King Valdemar, his love for his beautiful mistress Tove Lille, who according to tradition stayed for a long time at Gurre Castle, and the resulting jealousy of his Queen Helvig of Schleswig.

 Over the centuries, this core saga was enriched by other legends, eventually growing into a national myth of Denmark.
 The myth was put into poetical form by the Danish novelist and poet Jens Peter Jacobsen (1847–1885).
 A German translation of his poems forms the text of the cantata Gurre-Lieder by Austrian composer Arnold Schoenberg (1874–1951).

 Excavations

 A partial excavation of the ruin took place in 1817.
+This was done at the initiative of Frederik Anthon Adam von der Maase.
 In 1835, a major excavation of the ruins took place, during which the remains were surveyed and mapped.
 Additional research took place in the 1890s.
 In 1921, the remains of a stone building were exposed.
 In the years 1936 to 1939, a restoration of the ruin was carried out.